top of page

 D appears in a puff of smoke

-D: No need to summon me good Gentlemen - I was on my way
+D: No need to summon me, good Gentlemen - I was on my way

-S (not shocked): How did you reach our cliffs so white - and what are you doing here I pray?
+S(not taken aback): How did you reach our cliffs so white - and what are you doing here I pray?

 D: My eyes are good, I can see by night what you see every day